 Trump said he'd also sign at least 25 executive orders on the first day of his second term.

-So he's going to stop illegal immigrants and the flights from the southern border to other parts of the U.S., he's going to shut down the acceptance of asylum applications.
+So he's going to stop illegal immigrants and the flights from the southern border to other parts of the U.S. He's going to shut down the acceptance of asylum applications.

-We used to used to be a term, probably politically incorrect now.
+It used to be a term, probably politically incorrect now.

 I don't know.

-I mean, I can't keep up with what you can and cannot say, but you know, an anchor baby, somebody would come from another country into this country, they'd give birth and and that that child automatically being born birthright citizenship.
+I mean, I can't keep up with what you can and cannot say, but an anchor baby, somebody would come from another country into this country.

-I'm I in under those circumstances, I think it's done, you know, outside of the spirit of what was intended.
+Under those circumstances, I think it's done, you know, outside of the spirit of what was intended.

-And yeah, he's gonna pardon.
+And yeah, he's going to pardon.

 There were a lot of people that were persecuted about January 6th.

-They did horrible things and they should be held accountable, and they were held accountable.
+There were some bad people there that day that did horrible things, and they should be held accountable, and they were held accountable.

 But then there were people that never even entered the Capitol that were tried and convicted.